armanhossen-dev/FigmaToCode1/README.md

-# MERN Stack Course Task 01 of  *Figma Design to Code Conversion*
+# MERN Stack Course Task 01 of  *"Figma Design to Code"*

 This repository showcases the conversion of a modern Figma web design into a fully functional frontend using HTML, CSS, and JavaScript.
 This project was completed as part of our MERN Stack learning journey to enhance our UI development skills and understanding of design-to-code workflows.